-Books and audio books may be checked out for 3 weeks.
-Back issues of magazines and newspapers may be checked out for 1 week.
-DVDs may be checked out for 3 days (limit 3 titles).
+Books and audio books may be checked out for 3 weeks DVDs may be checked out for 3 days (limit 3 titles).
 The CCCC libraries do not charge late fines for overdue materials with the exception of reserve materials, which are \$1.00 per day if late.
 The replacement cost of the item is charged for items that have been lost.
 Charges may also be assessed for damaged materials.
-Grades, transcripts, and diplomas are held until the library record has been cleared.
-Circulation policies, loan periods, and late fines may vary at the Chatham Community Library.
+Grades, transcripts, and diplomas are held until the library record has been cleared Circulation policies, loan periods, and late fines may vary at the Chatham Community Library.